Can Psychotherapy Reverse Post-Traumatic Epigenetic Changes?

 - Changes in arousal and activity level, including irritability or anger, destructive or risky behaviors, hypervigilance, difficulty with sleep and concentration, and having a strong reaction to small triggers (“heightened startle reaction”).

 In addition to traditional biological and genetic factors, in the last couple of decades, the importance of “epigenetic” factors has received great attention.
 Epigenetics is the study of how gene expression is changed by environmental factors.
 The underlying code may stay the same, but the way DNA is read and translated varies.

-This can be passed on from one generation to the next, for example changing stress responses in the children and grandchildren of Holocaust survivors, and food-related reactions in the children and grandchildren of famine survivors.
+This may be passed on from one generation to the next, for example changing stress responses in the children and grandchildren of Holocaust survivors, and food-related reactions in the children and grandchildren of famine survivors.
 Research shows increasingly important roles for epigenetics in psychiatric and various general medical conditions.

 There are a few ways epigenetic changes are transmitted, and one of the most important is “DNA methylation”—a small chemical group (methyl) binds to different genetic switches on DNA, increasing or decreasing levels of that gene product and ultimately leading to behavioral changes.
 DNA methylation has been likened to the dimmer switch on a light, raising or lowering intensity.

 Epigenetic changes are thought to play an important role in PTSD, both whether or not it develops—as epigenetic stress-related responses affect resilience—and as a factor in treatment and recovery.
 Epigenetic processes could be therapeutic targets for new drug development, as well as markers for treatment response.
 Clinicians and researchers have long speculated that psychotherapy might change epigenetics.